samuelcolvin/boston-ae/slides.md

 * Who's writing code (of any kind)?

 * Who has any kind of Generative AI in production?
-Predictive AI?

 * Who's used Pydantic?